-increase the capacity and capability of Indigenous businesses to successfully tender for Queensland Government Contracts:

-- provide growth and development of a diverse and sustainable Indigenous business sector in Queensland by increasing the capacity and capability of Indigenous businesses to supply the Queensland Government but also to supply the private sector through supply chains and increased private sector demand; and, - improve employment outcomes and opportunities for Aboriginal people and Torres Strait Islander people to participate in the Queensland Economy.
+- increase the capacity and capability of Indigenous businesses to successfully tender for Queensland Government Contracts - provide growth and development of a diverse and sustainable Indigenous business sector in Queensland by increasing the capacity and capability of Indigenous businesses to supply the Queensland Government but also to supply the private sector through supply chains and increased private sector demand - improve employment outcomes and opportunities for Aboriginal people and Torres Strait Islander people to participate in the Queensland Economy.

-To achieve these goals, the Proponent has developed a robust set of requirements that support the QPP and the QIPP along with Australian Government requirements within the proposed action's tender and contract documents.
-This will support the engagement of local Small to Medium Enterprises and Indigenous suppliers in the delivery phase of the proposed action which includes:
+To achieve these goals, the Proponent included a robust set of requirements that support the QPP and QIPP along with Australian Government's requirements for Aboriginal people and Torres Strait Islander people within the proposed action's tender and contract documents.
+This includes:

-- setting a target for purchasing from Indigenous enterprises; - setting minimum Indigenous participation requirements; and, - setting targets for indigenous employment.
+- setting a target for purchasing from Indigenous enterprises - setting minimum Indigenous participation requirements - setting targets for indigenous employment.